dylanhayes/dylanhayes.github.io/_posts/2023-10-25-outlookbookings.md

 ![Book time with me](../images/2023-10-25/Screenshot_211639.png)

 Just like [Book time with Me](../bookingtime/) you can use this to setup a booking page for just yourself.
 Unless you want to have really fine grained control over your booking page, Book Time With Me may well be the better option.
 Here, we're going to set up a simple booking page for a group.
+What is a group?
+That's a good question, as a group can have many members, and you can customise which members are available offer services belonging to the group, but broadly a group should be a pool of people who perform similar actions.
+This could be anything from canine beauty treatments to ghost removal services.

 First we're going to add some basic details.

 ![Who you gonna call](../images/2023-10-25/Screenshot_211943.png)